 Arsenal Contemporary Art, 2020 William Street, Montreal, QC H3J 1R8

-The Supper Club (Rande Cook, Carollyne Yardley & Noah Becker) Mark Preston Charlene Vickers
+The Supper Club (Rande Cook, Carollyne Yardley & Noah Becker)

-The Supper Club — Artist Statement
+The Supper Club

-Cook, Yardley, and Becker continue with their own art practices, but united for what they call “The Supper Club.”
-This social gathering was an effortless way to meet in the evening after working at separate studios.
+Cook, Yardley, and Becker continue their own art practices, but united for what they call The Supper Club.
+This social gathering was an effortless way to meet in the evenings after working at separate studios.
 The drawings began in the midst of a bustling and dimly lit Spanish-themed restaurant, with paper laid out on the table and drawing tools arranged alongside wine glasses and utensils.

-This convergence was repeated twice more; at a different restaurant and at one of the artists’ home.
-Each assembly of The Supper Club featured the sharing of a meal between friends.
+This convergence occured several more times; at different restaurants, a private club, and at one of the artist’s home.
+Each assembly of The Supper Club included the sharing of a meal between friends.
 The resulting twenty drawings feature spontaneous explosions of playful marks and remarks; the interchange of loops, dashes, ravens, squirrels, faces, clouds, and formline.

 These works on paper have separated themselves by tone and energy unique to each evening – a collection of four drawings per night.
 A warm summer night elicited colour, clouds, playfulness, pop culture motifs, hallucinations, escape, and dreams – all intermingling like thought bubbles.
-In contrast, a fall evening generated vertical renderings featuring nature, trees, skulls, growth and earthly elements.
+By contrast, a fall evening generated vertical renderings featuring nature, trees, skulls, growth and earthly elements.